dhellmann/pymotw-3/source/pdb/index.rst

 evaluates as true, execution stops at the breakpoint.

 A condition can also be applied to an existing breakpoint using the :command:`condition` command.
-The arguments are the breakpoint ID and the expression.
+The arguments are the breakpoint id and the expression.

 ::